Sometimes you need more than just plain vanilla cashflow settings.

 However, sometimes you don’t have enough information in your accounting file to calculate the average creditor days – our calculation relies on having at least on year of data – and sometimes you want to experiment (add a bit of Chilli to awaken the sensations) and see what happens if your debtor days were just 30.

-Up until now there’s been the ability on some reports to change this for just that report but in our next update we’ve moved this to the Default Accounts Trade Debtors and Trade Creditors sections.
+Up until now there’s been the ability on some reports to change this for just that report but recently we’ve moved this to the Cashflow Settings.
 This means you can set it once and it will apply to all reports that use this calculation giving you consistency of results.

 Seasoning with Salt & Pepper (the Smaller Changes)